Ultraviolet-Ninja/GradleCenturion/Contribution Guidelines for the Gradle Centurion Project.md

 ## Contribution Areas

 I'm looking for contributors to help tackle some of the **unhandled puzzles**, to **fix one of the few UI issues** I'm having with the project or to help **create executables for Linux systems**.
-Unhandled puzzles can be seen in the `Progress.md` file at the base-level of the project repository.
+Unhandled puzzles can be seen in the [Progress file](Progress.md) file at the base-level of the project repository.
 To claim that you'll be tackling a certain puzzle, please create an issue on the given page so that we can discuss further instructions.